 Ralf Paus: Founder & CEO

 Dr. Ralf Paus is the founder and CEO of Monasterium Laboratory (see next section that was written in 2017).
-He is a prolific hair loss research scientist.
-In 2020 I was about to write a whole post on Dr. Paus and his team’s many recent studies and findings.
-I got a bit lazy, and that post might come later this year.
-Luckily I stumbled upon something far better today.
+He is a prolific hair loss research scientist and his below linked interview is worth a listen.
+Key quote:

 Please make sure to listen to this excellent Podcast from October 2020 in which Dr. Ralf Paus is interviewed by Dr. Luke Johnson (University of Utah) and Dr. Michelle Tarbox (Texas Tech University).
 The latter two host the Dermashpere dermatology related Podcast.

 Dr. Paus makes the below quote in relation to Cyclosporine, Wnt signaling, Wnt inhibitors and the future of a hair loss cure or treatment.

 “There is light at the end of the tunnel.” — Dr. Ralf Paus

 Listen closely around 40 mins into the Podcast.
 The only issue I have is that most of Monasterium Laboratory’s work seems to be in relation to finding cosmetic agents for hair growth promotion.
 I remain skeptical that any cosmetic product can regrow long-gone hair in fully bald scalps, but hope I am wrong.

 Monasterium Laboratory in Germany